 At the centre of the diagram are the three data repositories to be developed and hosted by NCHC: a repository of previously recorded video data in a computationally compressed format, a metadata repository of RDF triples recording previously extracted information from the videos, plus an XML database of the videos and associated summaries.
 The content producers for these repositories are shown at the left side, where image data is captured from multiple cameras, fish are detected and tracked in the video (which will require coping with potential problems like: murky water, algae on the lens, moving background plants and changing lighting conditions).
 From the tracked fish, the project will develop processes for recognising fish species and distribution, and for inferring interactions between individual fish.
 The video data could be live or previously captured, depending on the user requests.
-Partners UCATANIA and UEDIN will be responsible for the image and video analysis research.
+Partners UNICT and UEDIN will be responsible for the image and video analysis research.
 At the right of the diagram are mainly the user response processes.
 A marine biologist will be able to phrase a broad range of fish-related queries in a reasonably natural way, with the domain ontologies providing re-interpretation into the system's vocabulary.
 The queries will lead to either previously computed results being extracted from the RDF metadata store, or new results being computed (which could involve a mixture of processing video data - either previously captured or live - and previously extracted information).
 The new results will be generated by workflows compiled 'on-the-spot' from the user query and image processing knowledge, using a set of domain, user, fish and capability ontologies.
 Partners CWI and UEDIN are responsible for the query, planning and workflow construction processes.
-The workflows would then be executed on a flexible architecture, which may involve more that one processor (NCHC is responsible for this).
+The workflows would then be executed on a flexible architecture, which may involve more that one processor (NARL is responsible for this).

 An important workflow component is the database query engine.
 For this project, we do not anticipate undertaking any research into high-performance database query.
 Because of the quantity of the data, we are planning for a distributed database and distributed subqueries over that data.
-However, at the moment, we propose to use multiple distributed instances of standard query engines, i.e. SPARQL for the RDF component, XQuery for the XML component.
+However, at the moment, we propose to use multiple distributed instances of standard query engines, $\it i.e.$ SPARQL for the RDF component, XQuery for the XML component.

-As part of the project, we will develop a public web-accessable database of the videos and their associated computed descriptors (e.g. XML and RDF).
+As part of the project, we will develop a public web-accessible database of the videos and their associated computed descriptors (e.g. XML and RDF).
 We will develop a web interface that will allow users anywhere to access live or previously stored videos or compose queries about the previously stored data.
 Extensive performance experiments will be performed to provide statistics on the accuracy, ease and speed of retrieval of information from the database.
+We propose to use the VIPER-GT ground truth labeling tool for constructing a ground-truth dataset, which will be made publically available.